-The list of visitors to the town published in the Aberystwyth Observer of 16 July 1859 included the following (I have combined two parts of the list in a single image):
+The list of visitors to the town published in the Aberystwyth Observer of 16 July 1859 included the following (I have combined two parts of the list into a single image):

 The Misses Atcherley of Shrewsbury were staying at Brynmor House, along with a number of other guests – some of whom were known to them.
-Mr. J. A. Jebb of Leominster was John Atcherley Jebb, a nephew of the sisters, the oldest son of Martha Jebb nee Atcherley.
-Aged 22, John was manager of the Leominster and Kington Railway at that time; the following year he would be appointed traffic manager of the Bahia and San Francisco Railway in Brazil!
+Mr. J. A. Jebb of Leominster was John Atcherley Jebb, a nephew of the sisters, the oldest son of Martha Jebb (nee Atcherley).
+Aged 22, John was manager of the Leominster and Kington Railway at that time.
+The following year he would be appointed traffic manager of the Bahia and San Francisco Railway in Brazil!
 Miss Jebb of “Prescott Villa” may have been one of John’s older sisters, then resident at Prescott in Baschurch parish.
-And Miss Jane Emily Barnett of Wikey House (or Wykey House, in the Shropshire parish of Ruyton-XI-Towns) was in fact 21 year old Jane Emily Basnett, who was a second cousin once removed of the Atcherley sisters (and also a third cousin once removed).
-She had been educated at a ladies boarding school situated almost next door to the Atcherley sisters in College Hill, Shrewsbury and must have known them well.
+And Miss Jane Emily ‘Barnett’ of Wikey House (or Wykey House, in the Shropshire parish of Ruyton-XI-Towns) was in fact 21 year old Jane Emily Basnett.
+She was a second cousin once removed of the Atcherley sisters (and also a third cousin once removed).
+Jane had been educated at a boarding school for ladies situated almost next door to the Atcherley sisters in College Hill, Shrewsbury and she must therefore have known them well.
 How wonderful to find that the Atcherley sisters were maintaining such close links with their young cousins!

 The 1881 census was the last to feature the three Misses Atcherley, as Hannah died in 1885.
 It is from the years after this event that I have found evidence of some of her sister Margaret’s other interests.
 On 10 October 1889, Miss M. Atcherley of Shrewsbury was admitted to membership of the Evangelical Alliance, having most likely put her name forward at a meeting of that society held at Shrewsbury on 30 September.
 At that meeting, Mr. Arnold gave “an account of the Alliance and its work in various departments—the fostering of the spirit of brotherly love and union, the great and world-wide results of united prayer as seen in the observance of the Week of Prayer, and the blessing which God had given to the efforts of the Alliance on behalf of those who were deprived of their religious liberty.”
 Then, in 1892 or ’93, “a testimonial to Miss M. Atcherley, late Secretary to the Ladies Association, Shrewsbury” amounting to £9 8s.
 6d. was given by her to the Church Missionary Society to support the work of its Children’s Home.